mauricerizat/WAF-Bypass/README.md

 # WAF-Bypass

 I'm surprised how few articles there are that talk about this rather simple Web Application Firewall bypass.
-It doesn't require any plugins or such.
+It doesn't require any plugins or such, but this will only work if the WAF is configured exclusively to check the IP addresses of machines connecting to it.
+Obviously, that may not always be the case.

 You'll need BurpSuite proxy for this.